azaiter/azure-devops/README.md

-A small refresher infrastructure planning excercise ...
+A small refresher infrastructure planning exercise ...

 Technologies that will explored in this project:
 - [Hashicorp's Vault](https://www.vaultproject.io/)